usgs/neic-locator/README.md

 * neic-locator is built with [Gradle](https://gradle.org/), a build.gradle file and gradlew are included in this project
 * neic-locator depends on the [neic-traveltime](https://github.com/usgs/neic-traveltime) package.
 A copy of this package is automatically downloaded and built as part of the neic-locator build.
 * neic-locator depends on the [earthquake-processing-formats](https://github.com/usgs/earthquake-processing-formats) package.
 A copy of this package is automatically downloaded and built as part of the neic-locator build.
+* neic-locator uses the [Micronaut library](https://micronaut.io/) to implement a locator webservice.
+This package is automatically downloaded and built as part of the neic-locator build.
+* neic-locator can be optionally built into a docker container using the supplied dockerfile.
+Docker is not included with neic-locator project.

 Building
 ------